 9. How to Replace Personal Pronouns

-Personal pronouns are great for informal writing, but when we write formal essays, we should try to avoid using the kind of conversational language that results from the words 'I' and 'you'.
-This lesson will demonstrate how to replace these pronouns with third person pronouns that are more appropriate for formal or academic writing.
+Personal pronouns are great for informal writing, but when we write formal essays, we should try to avoid using conversational language.
+This lesson will demonstrate how to replace first and second person pronouns with third person pronouns.

 10. How to Use Gender Neutral Pronouns

 The rules governing the use of gender-neutral pronouns are constantly evolving.
 This lesson will discuss the rules as they currently stand and how they might change.
 Read on to learn more about gender-neutral pronouns.